sachin-desai/exablox-interview/README.md

 A1.
 PROPOSAL
 --------------------------------------------------------------------------------
 1) -- A block based solution has been chosen to tackle this requirements scenario.
-A given file of N bytes, is broken up into (N/data size) blocks, or floppies.
-Within the block, eight bytes represent the block index, for a given file.
+A given file of N bytes, is broken up into (N/datasize) blocks, or floppies.
+Within the block, eight bytes represent the index, for a given floppy.
 This allows for a total of 2^64 floppies per file transfered.
 To meet the data integrity requirement, each block is encrypted using SHA2, along with a shared secret key between sender and receiver.
 To ensure the cryptographic hash value is not corrupted inflight, a CRC-32 calculation is appended.
 Each floppy would have information in the following format: